 So is Discover it Cash Back the right card for you?
 Let’s take a look at when the Discover it Cash Back card is worth it, and when you might consider alternatives.

 When is the Discover it Cash Back worth it?

 You want to earn 5% cash back on purchases

 One of the biggest perks of the Discover it Cash Back credit card is the ability to earn 5 percent cash back on rotating quarterly categories.
 Each quarter, Discover has a different set of bonus categories, which the issuer releases all at once.

-For example, in the second quarter of 2022, the Discover 5 percent bonus categories were gas stations and Target stores, and in the third quarter restaurants and PayPal.
+For example, in the fourth quarter of 2022, the Discover 5 percent bonus categories are Amazon.com and digital wallet transactions.
 Note that you do have to manually activate your purchase categories to earn the 5 percent.

 You can earn 5 percent cash back on your first $1,500 in purchases in the bonus categories each quarter; after reaching the cap, you’ll earn 1 percent.
 On other purchases outside the rotating categories, you’ll always earn 1 percent.